Feldstecher/Invite-Downloader/README.md

 # Invite Downloader
-Downloads invites from multiple servers by using multithreading.
+Downloads invites from multiple servers.

 ## How to use:
 1. Copy and paste your servers.json from your Queue Bot into the folder